shuup/shuup-guide/source/orders.rst

       When you have filled in all the fields the pages should look something like this.
 Now you can to press the 'Proceed' button.

-.. class:: center

 **Method rules, taxes and possible extra discounts are calculated after clicking 'Proceed'.**

-.. class:: center

-This paragraph will be centere

    .. figure:: ./orders/order-conformation.png
       :width: 90%